ariadnaroman/audio-player/README.md

 # 🎵  Audio Player

 This project represents a demo for a mp3 audio player web component.
 A live **demo** can be accesed [here](https://audio-player-lsk.web.app/).
+Note: If the demo is opened from mobile, please open it in browser so audio files can be uploaded.

 ## 🔥  How can I use it?